Please Please Me: Recording

-Finally, at 10 pm, with the studios set to close soon, the day ended with a cover of "Twist and Shout".
-This had to be recorded last because Lennon had a particularly bad cold and Martin feared the throat-shredding vocal would ruin Lennon's voice for the day.
-This performance, caught on the first take, prompted Martin to say: "I don't know how they do it.
+At 10 pm, with the studios set to close soon, the day ended with a cover of "Twist and Shout".
+The song was picked after a discussion in the studio canteen in which numerous songs were suggested before "Twist and Shout" was chosen.
+The performance, caught on the first take, prompted Martin to say: "I don't know how they do it.
 We've been recording all day but the longer we go on the better they get."
 Lennon later remarked, "The last song nearly killed me.
 My voice wasn't the same for a long time after; every time I swallowed, it was like sandpaper."

-Despite the long day and late hour of 10:30 pm at the end of recording, the Beatles attended a full tape playback in the studio control room.
+At the end of the evening session at 10:30 pm, the Beatles attended a full tape playback in the studio control room.
 Lennon reflected, "Waiting to hear that LP played back was one of our most worrying experiences. ...
 As it happens, we were very happy with the result.

-On 20 February, Martin overdubbed piano on "Misery" and celesta on "Baby It's You", during which the Beatles were not present.
+The Beatles were not present during an overdub session on 20 February, during which Martin overdubbed piano on "Misery" and celesta on "Baby It's You".